yiq/raytracer/README.md

 Everything is contained in the umbrella package "teamk.hw4".
 The base package contains the entry point of the application 'TKGasketDriver'.
 All the classes are prefixed with 'TK', which stands for 'TeamK', to prevent namespace collision.

-- teamk.hw4.model
-  Contains all the model classes.

-- teamk.hw4.model.tests
-  Contains Unit test cases for the model classes.
+Also, any package suffixed with .tests contains unity test cases for classes found in their parent package.

 - teamk.hw4.controller
   Contains the scene controllers.

 - teamk.hw4.utils.math
   Contains utility classes for mathematics.

+- teamk.hw4.model
+  Contains all the model classes.

+- teamk.hw4.model.geometry
+  Contains basic geometries supported by the project.

+- teamk.hw4.model.material
+  Contains material classes that defines the color of the object it attached to

-- teamk.hw4.utils.math.tests
+- teamk.hw4.model.uvmapper
-  Contains unit test cases for mathematics utilities
+  Contains classes that transforms a 3d point in scene space into 2d point in texture space

 Requirements